johanneskastl/ansible-role-ldap_data_kania_ollenburg/README.md

 Role Variables
 --------------

+*General usage*
+This role uses the rootDN of both the actual database and the one for cn=config to create or delete objects, to obviously you need to supply the following information:

+- `rootdn_password`: (required) the password for the database's rootDN
+- `rootdn_name`: the name of the database's rootDN, default is `cn=admin`
+- `rootdn_cn_config`: the name of the rootDN used for `cn=config`, default is `cn=admin,cn=config`
+- `rootdn_cn_config_password`: the password for the rootDN used for `cn=config`, default is to use the same as for the database's rootDN

 *Role logic*
 This role has several parts, than can be enabled by setting some variables:
 - `apply_ACLs`: (default: true) Whether or not to apply the ACLs